LanceRemigio/Ecommerce/README.md

 - Sklearn

 # Project Description
-The goal of this project is to practice creating a linear regression model that will be able to answer the main question:
+The goal of this project is to practice creating a linear regression model that answers the main question:
  >  Should the company focus all their efforts on mobile app or website development in order to faciliate a better user experience and generate more profits?
  >
-Please view the `doc.md` file to view the visualizations and conclusion to the question above.
+For more information about this project, please view the `doc.md` file.